Mikegizmo/proverb-every-day/README.md

 10/14/25 - Adjusted css for mobile so buttons look better.
 Stacked them on mobile instead of side-by-side beacuse they looked squashed.<br>
 10/18/25 - Added functionality to bottom buttons.
 UI on iPhone with Chrome is partially hidden by toolbar.
 Next step to get UI to look right on mobile.<br>
 10/27/25 - Changed up file structure so UI would have mobile and widescreen options.
 Created railsMobile.js and railsWideScreen.js files.
 This should help the UI look better on mobile.<br>
+11/2/25 - Added audio player so user could listen to Proverb.<br>